zestia/ember-expander/README.md

 ## Further explanation

+### Expanding

-- When expanding, the component will automatically set the `max-height`.
+When expanding, the component will automatically set the `max-height`.
 This allows you to use a CSS transition to expand to full height, and reveal the content. `max-height` goes from:

 - none (collapsed)
 - zero (required to start the transition)
 - scroll height (the destination of the transition)
 - none (expanded)

 The max-height is removed after expansion, this is so that if the contents of your element subsequently changes, the DOM element can still grow or shrink to fit that new content - without cutting it off, or causing an accidental transition.

+### Collapsing

-* When collapsing, the component will automatically set the `max-height`.
+When collapsing, the component will automatically set the `max-height`.
 This allows you to use a CSS transition to collapse to zero, hiding the content. `max-height` goes from:

 - none (expanded)
 - scroll height (required to start the transition)
 - zero (the destination of the transition)